Why is it harvest time in Haiti?

 The visible discipline used by local churches may even foster a sense that being a member is good standing is something special and something to be desired.
 Prospective members must attend a membership class and maintain almost perfect church attendance through a probationary period prior to their baptism and reception into church membership.

 2. A fairly homogeneous population that today is extraordinarily receptive to the gospel.
 Haiti is a country of one people.
 Almost all are descendants of African slaves.
-Almost all speak Haitian Creole as their mother tongue, even though French is also spoken by the well-educated elite.
+Almost all speak Haitian Creole as their mother tongue, while the well-educated elite speaks French.
 There are few social, linguistic, or racial barriers to the spread of the gospel.

 Among the reasons for Haiti's high receptivity to the gospel is the strong supernatural aspect of the Haitian worldview.
 Voodoo is the predominant religion in Haiti.
 Its followers worship the spirits which they believe live in trees, in water, and in the crossroads and who come to possess their followers.
 Thus, the average Haitians are very conscious of the supernatural in their daily life.